swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-5-track-model-evolutions-with-dvc/index.md

 **Do not push the improved version of your model yet**, it will be done in a future chapter.

-This chapter is complete, you can check the summary.
+This chapter is done, you can check the summary.

 ## Summary